MahlukEdanKurangGairah/simple-backup-ci4-clickhouse/README.md

 # SIMPLE BACKUP CI CLICKHOUSE

 ## What is SIMPLE BACKUP CI CLICKHOUSE?
-SIMPLE BACKUP CI CLICKHOUSE is application to backup MySQL/MariaDB database. run on CLI using:
+SIMPLE BACKUP CI CLICKHOUSE is application to backup MySQL/MariaDB database, run on linux. run on CLI using:

 - CodeIgniter 4 framework.